andrew/ultimate-awesome/README.md

 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-bigtable](https://github.com/zrosenbauer/awesome-bigtable) - :zap: Delightful list of Google Bigtable resources, packages and interesting finds.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
+- [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
+- [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [awesome-Multi-Document-Summarization](https://github.com/guan-yuan/awesome-Multi-Document-Summarization) - A curated list of Multi-Document Summarization papers, articles, tutorials, slides , datasets, and projects.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
 - [awesome-human-pose-prediction](https://github.com/karttikeya/awesome-human-pose-prediction) - A selection of State Of The Art research papers (and code) on human locomotion (pose + trajectory) prediction (forecasting) .